jd89j12dsa/ddse/README.md

 ## Contact

 For any questions or inquiries regarding d-DSE, feel free to reach out to the project maintainers via email or open an issue on GitHub.

-We hope you find d-DSE project helpful and enjoy exploring the exciting world of encrypted database systems!